What Is Forbearance?

 How Do I Extend My Forbearance?

-If you entered into forbearance under the CARES Act and are still facing financial hardship because of the pandemic, you are entitled to ask for and receive an extension.
-Extensions are not automatic and you'll need to talk with your mortgage servicer about your eligiblity.
-For more information, click here.
+If you entered into forbearance under the CARES Act and are still facing financial hardship because of the pandemic, you may be eligible for an extension.
+Extensions and/or deferrals are not automatic and you'll need to talk with your mortgage servicer about your eligibility.
+Learn more about mortgage relief options and protections here.

 What If I'm Not Eligible For Forbearance?